 - It displays price, stock availability and currency information in Open Graph data on the product page.

-- It automatically generates alt text to all product images.
+- It automatically generates alt text for all product images.

 - It displays the brand information in the micro layout data on the product page.

 WooCommerce Permalink Manager

 Premmerce Permalink Manager Plugin for WooCommerce is an obligatory plugin if you move from another platform and want to save the URL structure and remove the unnecessary slag from your store’s URL making it more concise, readable and helps to increase your store SEO ranking.

 These are the obligatory plugins for analyzing your online store and collecting comprehensive statistics: